WB assembly passes resolution to observe Bengali new year, Poila Baisakh, as Bengal Day

 Published: 31 minutes ago

-Kolkata (West Bengal): The West Bengal assembly on Thursday passed a resolution to observe Polia Baisakh - Bengali New Year Day - as the state day as Chief Minister Mamata Banerjee asserted that the day will be observed regardless of the approval of the state's governor with whom the CM has been engaged in a war of words.
+Kolkata: The West Bengal assembly on Thursday passed a resolution to observe Polia Baisakh - Bengali New Year Day - as the state day with Chief Minister Mamata Banerjee asserting that the day will be observed regardless of the approval of the governor with whom the CM has been engaged in a war of words.